 The response of a child patient to the demands of dental treatment is complex and determined by many factors.
 Multiple studies have demonstrated that a minority of children with uncooperative behavior have dental fears and that not all fearful children present dental behavior guidance problems.
-22-24 Child age/cognitive level, 24-28 temperament/ personality characteristics, 22,23,29-31 anxiety and fear, reaction to strangers, previous dental experiences, and maternal dental anxiety 34-36 influence a child's reaction to the dental setting.
+41,52,53 Child age/cognitive level, 41,54-57 temperament/personality characteristics, 52,53,58-60 anxiety and fear, 41,53,61 reaction to strangers, 62 previous dental experiences, 41,55,63 and maternal dental anxiety 63-65 influence a child's reaction to the dental setting.

 The dentist should include an evaluation of the child's cooperative potential as part of treatment planning.
 Information can be gathered by observation of and interacting with the child and by questioning the child's parent.
-Ideal assessment methods are valid, allow for limited cognitive and language skills, and are easy to use in a clinical setting.
-Assessment tools that have demonstrated some efficacy in the pediatric dental setting, along with a brief description of their purpose, are listed in Appendix 1.
-24,27,29,30,36-44 No single assessment method or tool is completely accurate in predicting a child patient's behavior for dental treatment, but awareness of the multiple influences on child behavior may aid in treatment planning for the pediatric patient.
+For example, questions concerning the child's behavior at the physician's office may provide valuable insight into fear levels during routine visits and visits where painful stimuli were used.
+14,17,18 Ideal assessment methods are valid, allow for limited cognitive and language skills, and are easy to use in a clinical setting.
+Assessment tools that have demonstrated some efficacy in the pediatric dental setting, along with a brief description of their purpose, are listed in Appendix 2.
+41,56,58,59,65-73 No single assessment method or tool is completely accurate in predicting a child patient's behavior for dental treatment, but awareness of the multiple influences on child behavior may aid in treatment planning for the pediatric patient.

-Since children exhibit a broad range of physical, intellectual, emotional, and social development and a diversity of attitudes and temperament, it is important that dentists have a wide range of behavior guidance techniques to meet the needs of the individual child.
+Since children exhibit a broad range of physical, intellectual, emotional, and social development and a diversity of attitudes and temperament, it is important that dentists have a wide range of behavior guidance techniques to meet the needs of the individual child and be tolerant and flexible in their implementation.
+11,29 Dentists also should record the child's behavior as a diagnostic aid for future visits.
+18 One of the more reliable and frequently used behavior rating systems in both clinical dentistry and research is the Frankl Scale.
+11,18 This scale (see Appendix 3) separates observed behaviors into 4 categories ranging from definitely negative to definitely positive.
+11,24